 Understanding the fees and unique features on crowdfunding sites and fundraising websites can help you choose between the hundreds of options.

-While almost all the media attention for crowdfunding sites goes to mega platforms like Kickstarter and Indiegogo, there are hundreds of other crowdfunding and fundraising websites to meet your campaign goal.
+There are hundreds of other crowdfunding and fundraising websites to meet your campaign goal.
 Understanding the fees and unique features at each will help you take full advantage of the boom in alternative funding.

 I’ve updated this list of 18 crowdfunding platforms and fundraising websites with a list of sites and crowdfunding resources to help you raise money online.
 Besides fees and the types of projects allowed on these crowdfunding sites, pay attention to which categories seem to do the best on the site and which resource tools you can use to make your campaign go smoothly.